 A classification record will be maintained on each inmate housed in the jail facilities.
 This record is separate from the inmate's custody records file.
-Classification records are initiated when the inmate is booked and are securely maintained in the jail management system.
+Classification records are initiated when the inmate is booked and are maintained for five (5) years after the inmate is released from custody.
 The classification record includes the following:

-- 1. Interview and placement record, which consists of: - a) Classification assessment and written narrative. - b) Alerts and/or Cautions; - c) Custody and Housing Level - d) Housing assignments and any changes; and - e) Information from the medical and/or mental health staff. - 2.
+- 1. Interview and placement record, which consists of: - a.
+Classification assessment and written narrative; - b.
+Alerts and/or Cautions; - c.
+Custody and Housing Level; - d.
+Housing assignments and any changes; and - e.
+Information from the medical and/or mental health staff. - 2.
 Copies of Inmate Disciplinary Reports (IDR); - 3.
 Records of applicable jail incident reports; - 4.
 Criminal history information; and - 5.
 Any other information deemed necessary for safety and security reasons.